jadecobra/python_tdd_exercises/source/how_to/make_person.rst

     NameError: name 'datetime' is not defined.
                Did you forget to import 'datetime'?

-  because datetime_ is not defined in this file_
+  because datetime_ is not defined in this file_.

 * I add an `import statement`_ for the `datetime module`_ at the top of ``person.py``